Its population: 4,095,140

 As observer of CAR's economy, one is astonished by the fact that

-an economic bad planning as it is a well known fact that these east African and
+That is an economic bad planning as it is a well known fact that these east

-Arabian regions are demanding for agricultural products and timber and are the
+African and Arabian regions are demanding for agricultural products and timber

-gateway to Southeast Asia's financial and consumers big markets.
-CAR policy-makers
+and are the gateway to Southeast Asia's financial and consumers big markets.

-should devote time and energy in establishing a viable transportation network
+CAR policy-makers should devote time and energy in establishing a viable transportation

-for energy (fuel) supply either by pipeline or by railways transport system.
+network for energy (fuel) supply either by pipeline or by railways transport

 Click